But what do you do with it all? How do you decide what makes it onto your product roadmaps?

 - Features that are marked as a “maybe” are left in Receptive without the “Reviewed” tag so the feature can gather more feedback before a decision is made.

-- Features that are marked as “no” are tagged as "Reviewed" and declined, with the reason in Receptive.
+- Features that are marked as “no” are declined, with the reason in Receptive.
 All team members & customers who are subscribed to these features are automatically notified and can add additional use cases for re-review.

-- Features that are marked as “yes” are tagged as "Reviewed" and moved to the “Planned” status which adds them to the Receptive roadmap, JIRA (if applicable), and notifies all customers and team members who requested that feature.
+- Features that are marked as “yes” are moved to the “Planned” status which adds them to the Receptive roadmap, JIRA (if applicable), and notifies all customers and team members who requested that feature.

 Whatever your process is, there are countless benefits to having one in place including: